roydejong/timbot/README.md

 Note that you will need to set up some external applications:

 #### Discord bot application
-Your Discord bot needs to be registered as an application, and you will need a bot token  (`discord_bot_token` in Timbot config).
+Your Discord bot needs to be registered as an application, and you will need a bot token  (`TOKEN` in Timbot .env).

 Follow [this guide](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) for more information.